trzsz/trzsz/README.md

 ## Contact

-Feel free to email the author <lonnywong@qq.com>.
+Feel free to email the author <lonnywong@qq.com>, or create an [issue](https://github.com/trzsz/trzsz/issues).
 Welcome to join the QQ group: 318578930.

 Want to buy the author a drink 🍺 ?